 In ancient times, manual work was dominant and it made sense to reduce cut stems to such a size that could be easily handled manually.
 Firewood was typically cut into one-meter lengths at the stump site, before loading it on pack animals for extraction and transportation (Carette 2003) (Figure 7).
-With minimal adjustments, animal extraction has remained in use until few years ago, even in industrial countries such as Italy and France (Baldini and Spinelli 1989), and it is still widespread in the Balkans.
-The only modern adaptations to this ancestral system are the introduction of chainsaws for felling and processing and of trucks for transportation, so that animal work is limited to extraction.
-Small stem size, uncomfortable working position and the need to turn stems into manageable lengths result in a very low productivity of motor-manual felling and processing, which is reported in the range between 0.3 and 1.4 m per scheduled machine hour (SMH) per operator.
+With minimal adjustments, animal extraction remained in use until a few years ago in industrial countries such as Italy and France (Baldini and Spinelli 1989) and it is still widespread in the Balkans.
+Modern adaptations to this ancestral system have been the introduction of chainsaws for felling and processing and of trucks for transportation, so that animal work is limited to extraction.
+Small stem size, an uncomfortable working position and the need to cut stems into manageable lengths result in a very low productivity of motor-manual felling and processing, which is reported in a range between 0.3 and 1.4 m per scheduled machine hour (SMH) per operator (Spinelli et al. 2016a).